cdzombak/groupme-tools/README.md

 ## Stress testing/performance

 These tools have been tested with a transcript containing ~16,000 messages on a 1.7GHz/4GB Macbook Air.
 It works fine.

+## Keep your transcript up to date

+(After your initial fetch with `groupme-fetch.py`, optionally using the `oldest` option to fetch older history.
+You should have a complete transcript up to the last time you fetched.
+Then...)

+`python groupme-fetch.py GROUPID ACCESSTOKEN newest $(python newest-id.py transcript-GROUPID.json)`